aguaviva/SEMap/README.md

 ## Credits

-The included conversation has been *heavily* inspired by Anthony Magnabosco's conversations. https://www.youtube.com/user/magnabosco210
+Credits for the conversation graph go to Anthony Magnabosco and his fantastic videos where he uses this questions with believers. https://www.youtube.com/user/magnabosco210